 4-6.
-The voting members shall have the authority to call a Special General Meeting upon the request of a majority of the voting members.
+The Voting Members shall have the authority to call a Special General Meeting upon the request of a majority of the Voting Members.

 4-7.
-Notice of the Special General Meeting shall be notified in writing of the time, date, and venue of the meeting, no less than 14 days prior to the meeting.
+Notice of the Special General Meeting shall be in writing of the time, date, and venue of the meeting, no less than 14 days prior to the meeting.

 4-8.
 Only such business as described in the published notice of the Special General Meeting shall be dealt with at that meeting.